substantic/rain/docs/guide/user.rst

   t = tasks.execute("wget https://github.com/ --output-file log",
                     outputs=["index.html", "log"])

-This creates tasks with two outputs with labels "index.html" and "log".
-Outputs is available through normal multiple outputs API, e.g. ``t.outputs["log"]``.
+This creates a task with two outputs with labels "index.html" and "log".
+The outputs are available using standard syntax, e.g. ``t.outputs["log"]``.

 Outputs can be also passed directly as program arguments.
 This is a shortcut for passing the output path as an argument.
 The example above can be written as